brianglass/anastasis/files/monday_matins4.md

 Through transgressions I have become a corpse, give me life, Lord, that I may glorify you to all the ages.

-Make me shine by repentance, deliver me from sinÂ’s darkness, Lord, that I may glorify you to all the ages.
+Make me shine by repentance, deliver me from sin’s darkness, Lord, that I may glorify you to all the ages.

 ****